 Other than that, the Malaysia Registration of Society (ROS) has reported an increasing number of NPOs registered since 2013.
-The increase could cause more significant competition among the NPOs to solicit monetary and non-monetary contributions.
-Besides, a report from the National for Voluntary Organisations 2004 indicated that many people were unwilling to donate due to trust issues (Sargeant, Ford, & West, 2006).
+The increase could cause a more significant competition among the NPOs to solicit monetary and non-monetary contributions.
+Besides, a report from the National for Voluntary Organisations in 2004 indicated that many people were unwilling to donate due to trust issues (Sargeant, Ford, & West, 2006).
 As a result, many NPOs face financial problems and fund scarcity (Non-Profit Finance Fund, 2014).
-Therefore, NPOs must find new strategies to solicit donations (Mejova et al., 2014).
+Therefore, NPOs need to find new strategies to solicit donations (Mejova et al., 2014).

-The study figured a functional website could be one of the solutions for NPOs to overcome their fund scarcity because NPO operations are based on public generosity.
-Like forprofit organisations, NPOs also require stable financial conditions to maintain their operations (Pinho & Macedo, 2006).
-Thus, the issue of how websites can be best used to increase the NPO website user's intention to donate needs to be addressed.
+The study figured a functional website could be one of the solutions for the NPOs to overcome its fund scarcity because the NPO operation is based on public generosity.
+Like the for-profit organisation, the NPOs also required stable financial conditions to maintain its operation (Pinho & Macedo, 2006).
+Thus, the issue of how websites can be best used to increase the NPO website user intention to donate needs to be addressed.
 It is essential to have assessment instruments with adequate and rigorous content and metrics to address the problem.
-It is found that relevant content and functions can influence attitudes towards the website (Koenig & Schlaegel, 2014).
+It is found that attitudes towards the website can be influenced through relevant content and functions (Koenig & Schlaegel, 2014).

-Many instruments have been published recently to assess website effectiveness for-profit organisations.
-However, studies on how the NPO uses the website to attract donations are limited because many website quality studies have focused on the benefits of for-profit organisations.
-Thus, this research deemed a more structured study to categorise a suitable website dimension for rapid communication advancement.
-The missing updated sources are a shortcoming to identifying potential NPO website study gaps.
-Most of the studies were self-reported surveys for profit-making organisations.
+In recent years, a lot of instruments used to assess website effectiveness for the profit organisations have been published.
+However, studies on how the NPO utilises the website to attract donations are limited because many website quality studies have focused on the forprofit organisation benefits.
+Thus, this research deemed a more structured study to categorise a suitable website dimension to cope with rapid communication advancement.
+The missing updated sources is a shortcoming to identifying potential NPO website study gaps.
+Most of the studies were self-reported surveys for the profit-making organisations.
 Table 1 indicates a brief review of the instruments used in recent years.